 Sheffield City Council want to help local families, schools, businesses, healthcare professionals and community leaders to tackle sugar by creating a social movement that engages all factions of the community.
-The ultimate aim is to reduce obesity and tooth decay by 20% over a five-year period
+The campaign’s aim is to reduce obesity and tooth decay over a five-year period.

 To create a campaign that resonates with local people, we had to get the facts from the people who live there.
-Working with the council and its partners, we conducted a series of workshops and focus groups with our core target audiences of pregnant mothers, parents of children from birth upwards and adults in the general population.
+Working with the council and its partners, we ran a workshop with all project stakeholders including Sheffield University, NHS, dentists and community groups to get them onboard with our mission for population-wide behavior change.
+To help us understand the core target audiences, we then conducted a series of focus groups with pregnant mothers, parents of children from birth upwards and adults in the general population.

-We tested our initial campaign messages and creative solutions with these audiences.
-The general feeling was that hard-hitting messages were well received, as long as sugar was demonised, not people.
+We also tested our initial campaign messages and creative solutions with these audiences.
+The general feeling was that hard-hitting messages were well received, as long as the sugar was demonised, not people.

-We created a main campaign website Sheffield is Sweet Enough to outline the recommended daily limits of sugar, identify some of the worst offenders for too much sugar and help people to make healthy food swaps.
+To generate awareness and understanding, we created a campaign website Sheffield is Sweet Enough to outline the recommended daily limits of sugar, identify some of the worst offenders for too much sugar and help people to make healthy food swaps.